spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 I have been a professional web developer for 10 months now and used both MacOs and Windows in that time.
-My preferred OS to use is Windows, for no other reason than I prefer they keyboard layout.
+My preferred OS to use is Windows, for no other reason than I prefer the keyboard layout.

 With Windows/Linux I like to have my Ctrl key as the key to use for copy paste operations and I can use my left pinky instead of my thumb.